max-te/kleinladungstraeger/README.md

 The `modification` section describes the modifications to apply.

 The `app_layer_folder` is a path to a folder that will be added as a layer to the image.
+Note that klt achieves its effictiency by not doing the same thing as the `COPY` command in Dockerfiles:
+It does not follow symlinks in the base image.

 The `execution_config` section allows patching the execution config of the image, supported keys are:

 - `Cmd`
 - `User`
 - `WorkingDir`